Kern--/Algorithms/results/sort/RESULTS.md

 As alluded to in the random array section, selection sort now performs better than insertion sort.
 This is expected as now each requires a full scan to find the next element/insertion point, respectively.
 The difference is that insertion sort requires a write during the scan that selection sort does not.

+Merge sort remains a slightly optimized insertion sort and so retains it's slightly-better-than-insertion-sort performance.

+Finally, quicksort still behaves with the same performance as before